Republic of Artsakh: Government and politics

-Artsakh was a presidential democracy (transformed from a semi-presidential one, after the 2017 referendum).
-The Prime Minister's post was abolished and executive power resided with the President who was both the head of state and head of government.
+Artsakh was a unitary presidential democracy (transformed from a semi-presidential one, after the 2017 referendum).
+The Prime Minister's post was abolished and executive power resided with the President, who was both the head of state and head of government.
 The president was directly elected for a maximum of two-consecutive five-year terms.
 The last President was Samvel Shahramanyan.

 The National Assembly was a unicameral legislature.
 It had 33 members who were elected for 5-year terms.
-Elections took place within a multi-party system; in 2009, the American NGO Freedom House ranked the Republic of Artsakh above the republics of Armenia and Azerbaijan with respect to civil and political rights.
+Elections took place within a multi-party system; in 2009, the US NGO Freedom House ranked the Republic of Artsakh above the republics of Armenia and Azerbaijan with respect to civil and political rights.
 Five parties had members in the parliament: the Free Motherland party had 15 members, the Armenian Revolutionary Federation had 8 members, Democratic Party of Artsakh had 7 members, Movement 88 had 2 members and the National Revival party had one member.
 A number of non-partisan candidates had also taken part in the elections, with some success; in 2015, two of the 33 members to the National Assembly took their seats without running under the banner of any of the established political parties in the republic.
-Elections in Artsakh were not recognised by the European Union, the United States and the Organisation of Islamic Cooperation, as well as numerous other countries, who called them a source of increased tensions.
+Elections in Artsakh were not recognised by the European Union, the United States, and the Organisation of Islamic Cooperation, as well as numerous other countries, who called them a source of increased tensions.

 Artsakh was heavily dependent on Armenia, and in many ways de facto functioned and was administered as part of Armenia.
 However, Armenia was hesitant to officially recognise Artsakh.